- Plan Ahead

 Dennis Ray Cheney

-Dennis Ray Cheney, 71, of Kaysville, Utah, passed away Saturday, August 5, 2017 from a head injury after a fall.
+Dennis Ray Cheney, 71, of Kaysville, Utah, passed away Saturday, August 5, 2017 from a head injury after being struck by car.
 He was born September 14, 1945 in Rupert, Idaho to Harold Hugh Cheney and Lila Banner Cheney.
 He grew up on a farm in Rupert, Idaho and moved to a farm in Burley, Idaho at 15.
 In 1963 He graduated from Burley High School.
 He attended Ricks College prior to serving an LDS mission in the Central British Mission from 1964-1966.

 He returned to Ricks College and then attended Brigham Young University, where he served as ASBYU social vice president, and where he met Anna Lorraine Sorensen of Blackfoot, Idaho at a family home evening activity.
 On June 14, 1969, they were married in the Idaho Falls LDS Temple.
 He graduated with a Bachelor’s degree in Electrical Engineering in 1970 and a Master’s degree in Business Administration in 1973.
 They moved to Bountiful, Utah in 1974 and to Idaho Falls, Idaho in 1990.